-You can discard a Class card at any time, even in combat: "I don't wanna be a wizard anymore."
-When you discard a Class card, you become classless until you play another Class card.
+You can discard a Class card at any time, even in combat: "I don't wanna be a Dude any more."
+When you discard a Class card, you become classless until you play another class card.

 You may not belong to more than one class at once unless you play the Super Munchkin card.
 You may not have two copies of the same Class card in play.